Audio Essays

 • Mix and additional production by Nick Phaneuf

-Currents (Wind Series)
+"Currents" (Wind Series)

 Listen time: 2:30

 "Currents" is a meditation on the distinction (or lack thereof) between life and death, and the ways in which we humans must decide in each moment whether to swim against the current or to let the sea change carry us along.
-It features a clip of an interview I did in the early 2000s with Oscar Miro Quesada and a recording my father created of my sister back in the early 1970s.
+It features a clip of an interview I did in the early 2000s with Peruvian shaman Oscar Miro Quesada and a recording my father created of my sister in the 1970s.

 Production Details